ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Briefly describe what kinds of tests you have in your test suites and what they are testing. -->

-In the root folder run this command to test all the test
+Ensure that Docker is running on your machine, and in the root folder, run this command to test all the tests.

 ```bash
 dotnet test
 ```

-Make sure you have docker running in your machine

 The following test have been implemented